 At Odiorne Point State Park picnickers can enjoy sweeping views of the ocean and rocky shore, and explorers can uncover evidence of past military occupation.
 An extensive network of trails wind through the dense vegetation and traverse the park.
 The Seacoast Science Center, which is located in the park, has exhibits relating to the natural and human history of Odiorne and the seacoast area (separate fee).
-The Seacoast Science Center will be providing free programming this summer for parks guests (see schedule below).
+Note: playground equiptment is closed until further notice.

 Children (6-11): $2